Overflow Control Plan

 Revenue collected from wastewater ratepayers is only used to fund programs within the wastewater enterprise system, so revenue collected represents the true cost of operating the sewer utility over the long term.

 However, when it rains, stormwater can enter the sewer system through cracks and defects present in the infrastructure.
-Improper connections on private property, such as connected roof downspouts or sump pumps, can also contribute to problems.
-These sources of stormwater are collectively called ‘inflow and infiltration’ or I&I. The sewer system was not designed to carry stormwater.
-When too much water enters the system, it causes the pipes to overflow from manholes into our neighborhoods, causing treatment plant bypasses into our local waterways.
+Improper connections on private property, such as connected roof downspouts or sump pumps, can also contribute to flows to the system.
+These sources of stormwater are collectively called ‘inflow and infiltration’ or I&I. The sewer system was not designed to carry significant amounts of stormwater.
+When too much water enters the sanitary sewers, it can causes the collection and treatment systems to exceed their capacity, resulting in overflow from manholes into our neighborhoods and causing treatment plant bypasses into our local waterways.

 Not only does this harm the environment, public health and the general quality of life in our community, but it has also become a legal issue.
 Sanitary sewer overflows are not allowed under the Federal Clean Water Act.
 The EPA’s enforcement of the Clean Water Act has increased significantly over the last few decades.
 As a result, most large communities around the country are being brought into compliance through a legal mechanism called a consent judgment.